 3. J Sports Med Phys Fitness.
 2008 Mar;48(1):65-75.

-NFPT Publisher Michele Rogers, MA, NFPT-CPT, manages and coordinates educational blogs and social media content for NFPT.
-She’s been a personal trainer for 20 years with a lifetime passion for all things health and fitness.
-Her mission is to raise kinesthetic awareness and nurture a mind-body connection.
-After battling chronic lower back pain and becoming a parent, Michele aims her training approach to emphasize corrective exercise and pain resolution.
-She holds a master’s degree in applied health psychology from Northern Arizona University.
+NFPT Publisher Michele G Rogers, MA, NFPT-CPT and EBFA Barefoot Training Specialist manages and coordinates educational blogs and social media content for NFPT, as well as NFPT exam development.
+She’s been a personal trainer and health coach for over 20 years fueled by a lifetime passion for all things health and fitness.
+Her mission is to raise kinesthetic awareness and nurture a mind-body connection, helping people achieve a higher state of health and wellness.
+After battling and conquering chronic back pain and becoming a parent, Michele aims her training approach to emphasize fluidity of movement, corrective exercise, and pain resolution.
+She holds a master’s degree in Applied Health Psychology from Northern Arizona University.
 Follow Michele on Instagram.